 The Plan

 The Similk estuary restoration project is located to the north of Similk Bay, which is at the north end of Skagit Bay in the Whidbey Basin.
 This pocket estuary project has been a high priority for Chinook recovery since it was initially identified by the Skagit Chinook Recovery Plan in 2005 (p.
 218).
-The Swinomish Tribe and the Skagit River System Cooperative (SRSC) are working together on this project to create 17 acres of juvenile Chinook rearing habitat.
+The Swinomish Tribe and the Skagit River System Cooperative (SRSC) are working together on this project to create 17 acres of salt water marsh habitat for juvenile Chinook.

 We will accomplish this by reconnecting tidal influence to the wetland behind Similk Beach by excavating a tidal channel through the beach berm and road and a branching channel network inland.
 This will create a pocket estuary for juvenile Chinook salmon as they outmigrate from the Skagit River to the sea.

-We hired Blue Coast Engineering to help us design the physical features of the site to best mimic natural conditions while also assessing and avoiding impacts to neighbors and surrounding areas.
+We hired Blue Coast Engineering to help us design the physical features of the site to best mimic natural conditions while also avoiding impacts to neighbors and surrounding areas.
 We’ve undertaken significant hydraulic and groundwater studies as part of years of feasibility work.
-We are still assessing effects on groundwater and septic systems, which will be fully undertaken during this final design process, and are committed to avoiding harm to neighbors.
+We have assessed effects on groundwater and any potential effects on septic systems during the design process.
+Neighbors with potential effects have been identified and contacted.
+Anyone with concerns should contact SRSC.

 Before/after modeled inundation extent and depths for the current highest astronomical tide based on preliminary excavation plan